d41k4n/hems_mission_generator/README.md

 Installation involves copying files into the following folders within X-Plane's home directory:
 ```
+./Custom Scenery/missionx/HEMS_Mission_Generator
+./Custom Scenery/CH_Hospitals
+./Custom Scenery/helipad_lib
 ./Aircraft/Helicopters/EC 135 V5 EMS
 ./Aircraft/Helicopters/H145 T2 Rescue Version XP11 V3.1
 ./Aircraft/_slingload_objects
-./Custom Scenery/CH_Hospitals
-./Custom Scenery/helipad_lib
-./Custom Scenery/missionx/random
 ./Resources/plugins/FlyWithLua/Scripts
 ./Resources/plugins/FlyWithLua/Modules
-./Resources/plugins/missionx/templates
 ./Resources/plugins/HSL
 ```
-To be on the safe side consider making backup copies of these before proceeding.
+To be on the safe side consider making backup copies of these folders before proceeding.

 Since the package relies on certain X-Plane core assets that cannot be re-distributed the installation process may be a bit more involved depending on the chosen installation method as provided below.